Denis-Oh/COMP426_A2-Multicore_Implementation_of_2D_Bouncing_Balls_Simulation-Using_Intel_TBB/README.md

-# COMP-426 A1: Multicore Implementation of 2D Bouncing Balls Simulation Using Multiple Threads
+# COMP-426 A2: Multicore Implementation of 2D Bouncing Balls Simulation Using Intel TBB

 Name: Denis Oh